A publisher that I’d met at a party once asked me,

-So that you never send us another manuscript, let me offer a list of reasons why we’ve rejected ‘Buried Alive,’ your — ahem — so-called book, beginning with its cover:
+So that you never send us another manuscript, let me offer you a free list of reasons why we’ve rejected your so-called book, ‘Buried Alive.’

-Your author photo: We sincerely hope that the image on the sleeve wasn’t that of your face.
+Your author photo: Our office staff sincerely hopes that the image on the sleeve wasn’t your face.
+But, thanks for the laughs.
 I’d hate to see what the bus that hit you looks like.

 Regarding your intro: It should have been the outro.

-Your plot (?) was weighed down by inane ramblings.
-I was surprised the book had a spine strong enough to hold all Four-hundred and fifty pages of them.
+Your plot (?): was weighed down by inane ramblings.
+I was surprised the book had a spine strong enough to hold all Four-hundred and fifty pages.

-The phrase ‘The End’ was a welcome touch.
+The phrase ‘The End,’ though unoriginal, was a welcome touch.

-Your non-dimensional characters are as shallow as your gene pool.
+Your characters: Non-dimensional — perhaps as shallow as your gene pool.